alexfazio/viral-clips-crew/README.md

 ## Usage

 After setting up, drag your desired clip into the `input_files` directory.

+**Please ensure that the clip is less than 15 minutes in length.
+The current LLM context windows are approximately 15 minutes.**

 Run `viral-clips-crew` using Poetry with the following command: